Allan Savory

-Clifford Allan Redin Savory (born 15 September 1935) is a Zimbabwean livestock farmer and former Rhodesian politician.
-He is the president and co-founder of the Savory Institute.
-He originated holistic management, a systems thinking approach to managing resources.
+Clifford Allan Redin Savory (born 15 September 1935) is a Zimbabwean ecologist and former soldier, farmer, rancher, and Rhodesian politician.
+He is the President Emeritus and co-founder of the Savory Institute.
+He originated holistic management, a systems thinking approach to managing resources, and the origin story his professional life's work is told in the memoir UnSavory: African Stories of Wildlife, War and the Birth of Holistic Management.